syncfusion-content/predictive-analytics-docs/predictive-analytics/Modifying-Data.md

 {% endhighlight %}

-In other situations, especially multivariate analyses, it may be more helpful to replace missing values with other, valid values.
+In other situations, especially multivariate analyzes, it may be more helpful to replace missing values with other, valid values.
 This can be done with is.na() and a value to be assigned in the place of missing values, such as 0.

 {% highlight r %}